 Again, pain ripped through Kahs’s shoulder as he was pulled to the ground.
 Despite the pain though, he held tight to the rucksack, and Mossett.

-Craning her neck, she looked up at him.
+The woman clung to her pack with both hands.
+Her eyes were filled with panic as she looked up at him.
 “Oh!
 Thank the Pale One.
 That vine… it would have killed me.
 Please, pull me up.”

 “Kahs, what are you doing?
 Please, pull me up!
 I can make you rich, fund your research for a hundred years!”